single-spa/single-spa.js.org/docs/migrating-angularJS-tutorial.md

 ### c) Create a Directive

-Per the [angularJS conventions](https://docs.angularjs.org/guide/directive), we will need to create a directive in order to "compile" our new html template.
+Per the [AngularJS conventions](https://docs.angularjs.org/guide/directive), we will need to create a directive in order to "compile" our new html template.
 Let's start by creating a new `directives` folder inside `public/app` to house a new `display-machine.directive.js`

 ```bash
 mkdir public/app/directives